Businesses that can make sense of the flow of information in today's world have a competitive edge.

 The Australian Department of Home Affairs is responsible for issuing visas for entry to Australia.
 Please refer to the department's immigration and citizenship webpages for information about visas.

-TOEFL iBT, with a minimum score of 102 (written score of 24+ and no individual score lower than 21)
+TOEFL iBT, with a minimum score of 94 (written score minimum 27 and no individual score lower than 24)